MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 03 - Latches, Flip-flops, and Registers/README.md

 </details>

-## Part 3: Design and Implementation of an D Flip-Flop (Positive and Negative Edge Triggered)
+## Part 3: D Flip-Flop (Positive & Negative Edge Triggered)

 In this part, we are going to design a D latch, similar to the one we created in Part 2.
 Additionally, we will design two types of D flip-flops.
 One will operate with a `positive edge trigger`, while the other will function with a `negative edge trigger`.
 We can refer to [Figure 5](Photos/Part3Q.png) for a visual representation of these designs.
 The key difference between the flip-flops lies in the `clock signal`.
 In the case of the positive edge-triggered flip-flop, the `clock` input will show a small triangle symbol, indicating that it operates on the `rising edge` of the clock pulse.
 This means that the D flip-flop will store the input data `(D)` at the moment the clock transitions from a low (0) to a high (1) state.
 On the other hand, the negative edge-triggered flip-flop can be identified by a clock symbol with both a bubble and a triangle.
 The bubble signifies inversion, meaning the flip-flop will store the input data when the clock transitions from a high (1) to a low (0) state.
 Understanding these clock triggers is crucial in sequential logic design, as they control when the flip-flop captures and locks the input value.

-While the D latch captures and holds data as long as the clock is high (level-sensitive), the edge-triggered D flip-flops capture data only at specific moments, depending on the clock's edge.
+A D flip-flop (or Data flip-flop) is a type of digital storage device that captures and stores the value of a data input, D, on the triggering edge of a clock signal.
+The key characteristic of a D flip-flop is that it has a single data input, D, and an output, Q, which takes on the value of the D input only at the clock's edge.
+Between clock edges, the output remains constant, effectively "locking" the data until the next clock pulse.
+This behavior makes D flip-flops ideal for synchronous circuits, as they help align data changes with precise clock timing, ensuring stability and reliability in sequential logic operations.

 <details>
   <summary>VHDL Code Implementation on the FPGA Board (D Flip-Flop)</summary>